1988–89 Eastern Counties Football League

-The 1988–89 Eastern Counties Football League season was the 47th in the history of Eastern Counties Football League a football competition in England.
+The 1988–89 season was the 47th in the history of Eastern Counties Football League a football competition in England.

+It was the first season the league consisted of two divisions.
+Sudbury Town were champions, winning their sixth Eastern Counties Football League title.

 Premier Division

 The Premier Division featured 21 clubs which competed in the Eastern Counties League last season, no new clubs joined the division this season.

 League table

 Division One

 It was the first Division One season, it was formed by: